alyssaheinze/alyssaheinze.github.io/_pages/research.md

 The mainstream consensus says that the largest obstacle to the political voice of the quota-elected woman sarpanch (village council president) is the sarpanch pati (literally: sarpanch’s husband).
-Studies on the impact of women’s descriptive rep- resentation (via quotas) in Indian gram panchayats overwhelmingly offer one alter- native hypothesis to that of women’s political empowerment: that women elected into quota-reserved seats are ”proxies” or mouthpieces for their husbands or male relatives, who would have run for office had the seat not been reserved.
+Studies on the impact of women’s descriptive rep- resentation (via quotas) in Indian gram panchayats overwhelmingly offer one alternative hypothesis to that of women’s political empowerment: that women elected into quota-reserved seats are ”proxies” or mouthpieces for their husbands or male relatives, who would have run for office had the seat not been reserved.
 I scrutinize this narrative after 22 months of ethnographic fieldwork in and around village councils in rural Maharashtra.
 I find that barriers to women sarpanchs’ political voice go much further than the household.
 I argue that they are embedded in the institutional design of local government.
 The village council president is embedded in a group institution alongside powerful actors involved in decision-making.
 The identity of these actors, and the relative inequality in status between them, informs whether a woman sarpanch has voice in collective decision-making.

 _Contact for working paper._